NethServer/ns8-core/docs/core/user_domains.md

 A NS8 cluster can host multiple account domains from different implementations.
 It is possible to configure external LDAP services as hosted ones.
-Supported LDAP schemas are
+Supported LDAP schema are

 1. Active Directory
 2. RFC2307